 The following exports are available:

-With the provision of compiler symbol ALIB_DEBUG_RESOURCES, static field LocalResourcePool::DbgResourceLoadObserver becomes available.
+With the provision of the compiler-symbol ALIB_DEBUG_RESOURCES, static field LocalResourcePool::DbgResourceLoadObserver becomes available.
 If set to &std::cout

-prior to bootstrapping ALib, the resource load process can be observed on the console, because methods LocalResourcePool::BootstrapBulk and LocalResourcePool::BootstrapAddOrReplace will write information on bulk and singular resource data definitions.
-This tremendously helps to find errors in resource strings, which often are simple missing commas and similar.
+before bootstrapping ALib, the resource load process can be observed on the console, because methods LocalResourcePool::BootstrapBulk and LocalResourcePool::BootstrapAddOrReplace will write information on bulk and singular resource data definitions.
+This tremendously helps to find errors in resource strings, which often are simply missing commas and similar.

 Next, virtual method ResourcePool::DbgGetCategories and ResourcePool::DbgGetList become available.
 The latter returns a list of all resources defined, including a usage counter.
 The method is only implemented by class LocalResourcePool.
 Alternative type ConfigResourcePool does not implement it.